gornskew/lisply-mcp/README.md

 ## Communication Modes

 The Lisply MCP wrapper supports two primary modes of communication with the Lisply backend: HTTP mode and stdio mode.
+These modes are handled entirely by the middleware layer, not by the backend.

 ### HTTP Mode

 HTTP mode is the default communication method and works with both local and remote Lisply backends.
+This mode uses the standard HTTP endpoints that all Lisply backends are required to implement.

 **Characteristics:**
 - Structured responses with separate result and stdout fields